arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/image-orientation/orientation-content.md

 ## Downloading the Library and Core

 Make sure the latest GIGA Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
 Here you need to look for the **Arduino Mbed OS Giga Boards** and install it.
 Now you have to install the library needed for the IMU.
-Go to **Tools > Manage libraries..**, search for **Arduino_BMI270_BMM150** and install it, this library will help us with reading values from the IMU.
+Go to **Tools > Manage libraries..**, search for **Arduino_BMI270_BMM150**, and install it.
+This library will help us with reading values from the IMU.

 ## Getting IMU Readings